ReneOlsthoorn/Ground/README.md

 The Ground language is Alpha, so bugs and changes are plenty.
 Do not use the language if you look for a stable language.
 Ground is created to facilitate the production of compact high performance code.
 Ground will always be Alpha!

+### Write your own language!
+The choices made in Ground might not be to your liking.
+Perhaps you want to use Go as the implementation language or don't want a reference count system.
+Why not write your own language?
+Use the lexer from this compiler or borrow some code generation constructs.
+It might be less work than you think and you end up being an expert.

 ### Running the smoothscroller.g example
 You will need 3 additional files to run the smoothscroller.g sample.
 First, the font which is located in the Resources